 This is a great role for people who love working as part of a creative team, since copywriters often work closely with designers, social media managers, product teams, and even executives.
 Senior copywriters tend to work on larger products or oversee teams of more junior copywriters.
 A degree in English or creative writing is helpful if you’re trying to get your foot in the door as a junior copywriter and work your way up to higher-level (and better paying) roles.

-Public relations is a great field for creative individuals who don’t necessarily want to make something every day.
+Public relations can be a lucrative field for people who find creativity in storytelling.
 PR managers are responsible for getting the word out and fostering a certain perception about a company, brand, product, or individual.
 So your day-to-day might be spent strategizing with other team members to figure out the best way to get a new lip gloss into the hands of a beauty editor or to get social media influencers to try a new restaurant.
 You’ll write a lot (think emails, press releases, and invitations), but you might also plan events and experiential brand activations, oversee digital campaigns, work with influencers and social media teams, and more.